5.1 Test Planning, Strategy, Entry Criteria, and Exit Criteria

 Key Takeaways

-• A test plan explains objectives, scope, resources, schedule, risks, approach, communication, and criteria for the testing work.
+• A test plan explains objectives, scope, resources, schedule, risks, approach, communication, and criteria for the testing work, and planning is a continuous activity, not a one-time document.

 • A test strategy is the broader organizational direction for testing, while a test approach is the selected way testing will be done for a specific context.

-• Entry criteria define what must be true before an activity starts; exit criteria define what must be achieved before it can be considered complete.
+• Entry criteria define what must be true before an activity starts; exit criteria (definition of done) define what must be achieved before it can be considered complete.

 • Running out of time or budget may end testing only when stakeholders understand and accept the remaining risk.

-A test plan is not just a document produced at the beginning of a project.
-It is the result of deciding how testing will meet its objectives under real constraints.
+A test plan is not just a document produced once at the start of a project.
+The ISTQB v4.0 syllabus stresses that planning is the result of deciding how testing will meet its objectives under real constraints, and that the plan is revisited and updated as the project progresses and feedback arrives.
 A useful plan explains what will be tested, why it matters, who is involved, when activities happen, what testware is needed, what risks are known, and how completion will be judged.

-The plan also supports communication.
-Developers, testers, product owners, project managers, operations teams, auditors, and business stakeholders may all need different parts of the same plan.
-A release manager may care about dates and residual risk.
-A tester may care about environments, data, and test techniques.
-A regulator may care about evidence and traceability.
+The plan also drives communication.
+Developers, testers, product owners, project managers, operations staff, auditors, and business stakeholders each need different parts of the same plan.
+A release manager cares about dates and residual risk; a tester cares about environments, data, and techniques; a regulator cares about evidence and traceability.

 Common Test Plan Content